latinogan/HTML-CSSexercise1/README.md

-# addind links in a unordered list
+# HTML AND CSS Course

 > This is a exercise to improve my skills

 ## Built With
 - HTML
+-CSS

 ## Live Demo (if available)